DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

 \textit{1) Training Environment.} All models in our comparative study are trained exclusively in CARLA Town 2 to ensure fair comparison and isolate the effects of different reward design approaches.
-Town 2 is a compact European-style urban layout featuring residential districts, commercial zones, single-lane roads, and signalized intersections.
-This environment provides diverse driving conditions including straight roads, curved segments, T-junctions, and varying road geometries within a manageable scale.
+Town 2 is a compact European-style urban layout featuring residential districts, commercial zones, single-lane roads, and signalized intersections, as shown in Fig.~\ref{towns}.
+To further evaluate generalization, we additionally test all methods on Towns~1, 3, 4, and 5, which represent fully out-of-distribution environments with distinct road layouts and topologies.

-\textit{2) Traffic Configuration.} Different from VLM-RL~\citep{huang2025vlm}, whose experimental setting contains only vehicle interactions without traffic lights or other types of road users, we construct a more complex and heterogeneous traffic environment.
-To evaluate robustness under realistic urban conditions, the simulation includes multiple classes of dynamic agents.
-Specifically, 20 vehicles generate natural traffic flow interactions; 20 pedestrians with randomized walking speeds (0.8--1.5 m/s) move around sidewalks and crosswalks to stress-test pedestrian safety; 20 motorcycles operate with short following distances (2.0 m) and $\pm30\%$ speed variance, frequently producing cut-in behaviors; and 20 bicycles travel at substantially reduced speeds (approximately $80\%$ lower than the speed limit), requiring safe and patient overtaking.
+\textit{2) Traffic Configuration.} Different from VLM-RL~\citep{huang2025vlm}, whose experimental setting contains only vehicle interactions without traffic lights or other types of road users, we construct a more complex and heterogeneous traffic environment, as shown in Fig.~\ref{bev}.
+The simulation includes 20 vehicles for natural traffic flow, 20 pedestrians (walking speeds 0.8--1.5 m/s) near crosswalks, 20 motorcycles with short following distances and frequent cut-in behaviors, and 20 bicycles traveling at low speeds requiring safe overtaking.

 \textit{3) Navigation Routes.} We employ dynamic route assignment during both training and evaluation.
 At each episode reset, we randomly select two distinct spawn points from the 101 predefined locations in Town 2 and compute the shortest path using the A* algorithm.
 Episodes continue until the cumulative driving distance reaches 3000~m, allowing comprehensive evaluation across diverse navigation scenarios within a single episode.